logdna/logdna-agent/README.md

 # now paste the api key into the kubectl commands above
 ```

+We created this integration mainly based on customer feedback and that [logging with Kubernetes should not be this painful](https://blog.logdna.com/2017/03/14/logging-with-kubernetes-should-not-be-this-painful/).

+### LogDNA Pay-per-gig Pricing

-Our paid plans start at $1.25/GB per month, pay for what you use / no fixed data buckets / all paid plans include all features.
+Our [paid plans](https://logdna.com/#pricing) start at $1.25/GB per month, pay for what you use / no fixed data buckets / all paid plans include all features.

 ## Contributors